macstadium/orka-actions-connect/README.md

 ## Overview
 Orka-Actions-Connect relies on two Actions -- [`jeff-vincent/orka-actions-up@v1.0.1`](https://github.com/marketplace/actions/orka-actions-up) and [`jeff-vincent/orka-actions-down@v1.0.0`](https://github.com/marketplace/actions/orka-actions-down).
 These Actions are meant to run on `ubuntu-latest`.
 They are responsible for connecting to your Orka environment via VPN, spinning up a macOS VM, and ultimately tearing it down.

 The resulting macOS compute resource registers itself as a GitHub self-hosted runner tagged specifically for the given workflow it has been spun up for.
-At this point, any number of `Jobs` can be added to the `.yml` file to be run on the ephemeral macOS instance.
+At this point, any number of `Jobs` structured as such as `job2` below, will be run on the ephemeral macOS instance.
 Regardless of the number of jobs run on the macOS instance, the final job must follow the structure of `Job3` in the example below.

 ## Prerequesites